TexasInstruments/edgeai-tensorlab/README.md

 ## Components of this repository
 This repository is generic and can be used with a variety of runtimes and models supported by TIDL.
 This repository contains several parts:<br>
-- [jai_benchmark](./jai_benchmark): Core scritps for core import/calibration, inference and accuracy benchmark scripts provided as a python package (that can be imported using: import jai_benchmark or using: from jai_benchmark import *)<br>
+- **jai_benchmark**: Core scritps for core import/calibration, inference and accuracy benchmark scripts provided as a python package (that can be imported using: import jai_benchmark or using: from jai_benchmark import *)<br>
-- [scripts](./scripts): these are the top level scripts - to import/calibrate models, to infer and do accuracy benchmark, to collect accuracy report and to package the generate artifacts.<br>
+- **scripts**: these are the top level scripts - to import/calibrate models, to infer and do accuracy benchmark, to collect accuracy report and to package the generate artifacts.<br>

 ## Requirements